Submission via Turnitin

 - Attendance, field trips and hurdle requirements

-The eligibility of your application will be assessed by staff in Stop 1.
+The eligibility of your application will be assessed by staff in Stop 1 (Student Equity and Disability Services).
 If your application is assessed as eligible it will then be forwarded to your subject coordinator to determine an outcome.

 If you are experiencing on-going or long-term circumstances that impact on your study, please refer to the information about Ongoing or Long-term circumstances on the Special Consideration page.
 If you require more information, see: